prasobhkollattu/SpringCloudEasyStarter/README.md

      Eg URL: http://192.168.0.87:64826/actuator/refresh

     Try calling http://localhost:8080/book-service/books/message again.It will show new message.Its also show server instance id in reponse to show load balancing.
+    **Note**: Please refer BookServiceApplicationTests to see a baci unit testing with mocking.

    - **StoreService**